becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 Open the AWS Console and create the Bastion Host.
 Place the host into the the new VPC as you will use it for your Kubernetes Cluster.
+Attach the EKSManager Role you created in 1.1.1 to the instance.

-* Use CentOS as OS for the Bastion Host.
+* Use CentOS or AWS Linux as OS for the Bastion Host.
 Other Linux systems should also be possible as long as you can install Docker CE onto them.
 All provided scripts are created on CentOS or RHEL Server.
 They are not tested with other Linux distributions.
 * Open port 22 (SSH) to access your Bastion Host from everywhere.
-* Make sure a public IP is assinged.
+* Make sure a public IP is assigned.
 Either assign an Elastic IP afterwards or make sure "Auto-assign Public IP" is set to enable.
 * Make sure you assign 30GB of Hard Disk space to your new instance.
 You need this disk space to extract the Component Pack.